The Nativity Season

 By the end of this Lesson, learners should be able to:

-• Describe how you felt and whether or not the waiting was difficult or worthwhile
+• Describe how you felt and whether or not the waiting was difficult

 • Compare waiting for special events in your life to the Church waiting for the birth of Jesus during the Nativity Fast